mjaschen/collmex/README.md

 This SDK does not convert numeric values to the string format required by the Collmex API by default.

-For more information on format requirements, see the [offical API documentation](https://www.collmex.de/c.cmx?1005,1,help,daten_importieren_datentypen_felder).
+For more information on format requirements, see the [offical API documentation][cmx-api].

 The library provides helpers for simple conversion from several types to the Collmex money format: